RmbRT/netlib/README.md

 Make sure you have CMake installed.
 Now navigate into the `netlib` directory and execute:

 	cmake .

+Or, if you wish to build into a separate directory:

+	mkdir build
+	cd build
+	cmake ..

 This generates project / make files (depending on your machine configuration).
 Use these to compile the library.
 It also downloads any dependencies and creates an include directory that can be used to import netlib into other projects.